The Sometimes Missing ‘F’ Word: Fauna, Flora, and Funga

 He added that fungi reproduce sexually when compatible hyphae (like male and female types) meet and exchange genetic material, further revealing how complex and life-like fungal systems can be.

 A particularly heartwarming moment came when Peter shared how he had contributed feedback to the Reserve Bank during the redesign of the $50 note.
-In the earlier design, te werewere kōkako, a stunning blue fungus, was partially obscured.
+In the earlier design, te werewere-kōkako, a stunning blue fungus, was partially obscured.
 Thanks to his advocacy, it now features prominently.
 He also shared the beautiful Māori kōrero that the kōkako bird’s distinctive blue wattles came from brushing against this blue fungus while feeding, tying together the bird and the fungus in name, legend, and colour.

 To conclude, Peter highlighted why conserving fungi is essential for ecosystem health.
 Today, 45 New Zealand fungi are assessed by the IUCN Red List, and nine are listed as endangered.
 These include:

-- Calostoma fuscum (Fischer’s egg),
+- Claustula fischeri (Fischer’s egg),

-- Ganoderma, the pukatea bracket fungus, last seen in 1972,
+- Ganoderma sp. -, the pukatea bracket fungus, last seen in 1972,

 - and Hypocreopsis amplectens—the critically endangered “tea tree fingers.”